Thirteenth Dynasty of Egypt: Chronology and rulers

-Rulers

 In later texts, this dynasty is usually described as an era of chaos and disorder.
 However, the period may have been more peaceful than was once thought since the central government in Itj-tawy near the Faiyum was sustained during most of the dynasty and the country remained relatively stable.
-The period was undoubtedly characterized by decline, with a large number of kings with short reigns and only a few attestations.
+The period was undoubtedly characterized by decline, with a large number of kings with short reigns and only a few historical attestations.
 The true chronology of this dynasty is difficult to determine as there are few monuments dating from the period.
 Many of the kings' names are only known from odd fragmentary inscriptions or from scarabs.
-The names and order in the table are based on Dodson and Hilton and Ryholt.
+The names and order in the table are based on three Egyptologists, Dodson and Hilton and Ryholt.

 Following these kings, the remaining rulers of the 13th Dynasty are only attested by finds from Upper Egypt.
 This may indicate the abandonment of the old capital Itjtawy in favor of Thebes.
 Daphna Ben Tor believes that this event was triggered by the invasion of the eastern Delta and the Memphite region by Canaanite rulers.
 For some authors, this marks the end of the Middle Kingdom and the beginning of the Second Intermediate Period.
 This analysis is rejected by Ryholt and Baker however, who note that the stele of Seheqenre Sankhptahi, reigning toward the end of the dynasty, strongly suggests that he reigned over Memphis.
 The stele is of unknown provenance.

 The chronological position of a number of attested rulers could not be conclusively determined due to a lack of evidence: